-Truck driver apps continue to grow in popularity and function with today’s professional truck drivers and owner operators.
+Truck driver apps continue to grow in popularity and function with today’s professional truck drivers and Owner Operators and Lease Purchasers.
 The smartphone and tablet apps can help drivers with everything from saving gas, paying tolls in advance and even exercising out on the road.

-Here at Paramount Freight Systems, one of the premiere owner operator transportation companies in the United States, we are always looking for ways to help those who drive for us.
+Here at Paramount Freight Systems, one of the premiere Owner Operators and Lease Purchasers transportation companies in the United States, we are always looking for ways to help those who drive for us.
 Because a previous blog on truck driver apps continues to draw traffic to our website from readers, we thought it would be a good time to write about this topic again and share more helpful apps.

 Find Fast Routes, Parking With Trucker Path Pro